Nintendo CEO who broadened video game appeal dies of cancer

 Nintendo has forecast it would double annual operating profit in the year through March thanks to the DeNA tie-up.

-Despite some concerns over succession, Kyoto-based Nintendo’s shares rose 1.49 percent, in line with the broader Tokyo market.
-Deutsche Bank analyst Hanjoon Kim maintained a “buy” rating on the shares and said Takeda and other long-serving board members would likely ensure stability.
+Despite some concerns over succession, Kyoto-based Nintendo's shares rose 1.49 percent, in line with the broader Tokyo market .TOPX.
+Deutsche Bank analyst Hanjoon Kim maintained a "buy" rating on the shares and said Takeda and other long-serving board members would likely ensure stability.

 Takatoshi Itoshima, chief portfolio manager at Commons Asset Management, said the main task for the next CEO would be to carry out Iwata’s smartphone project.